 Motorists can do their part to reduce their risk of being involved in a drowsy driving accident.
 Avoid driving under the influence of alcohol.
 Drowsiness could cause the kind of inattention that causes a wrong way accident.
 Avoid driving if you are fatigued, or sleepy.
 Drowsiness can cause you to miss highway signs, and end up driving the wrong way.

-If you or a loved one has been injured in a drowsy driving accident, talk to an Atlanta car accident lawyer at the Katz Law Firm, and discuss your legal rights to a claim.
+If you or a loved one has been injured in a drowsy driving accident, talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers, and discuss your legal rights to a claim.
 You may be eligible for a claim that helps you recover compensation for a number of economic and non- economic damages, including medical costs, lost income, pain and suffering and other types of compensation.
 Your spouse could be eligible for loss of consortium damages too.
 Talk to an attorney at our firm and discuss your case.